Frequently Asked Questions

 Can I receive financial aid for the winter and spring intersessions??

-Financial aid is not available for the winter and spring intersessions.
+Federal financial aid is not available for the winter and spring intersessions.
 For those sessions, you need to pay out-of-pocket or use a private loan.

 Can I receive financial aid for the summer session?

-To determine your eligibility for summer aid, you must complete a FAFSA and the SCSU Office of Financial Aid and Scholarships' summer financial aid application.
+To determine your eligibility for summer aid, you must complete a 2017-2018 FAFSA and the SCSU Office of Financial Aid and Scholarships' summer financial aid application.
 Undergraduates must enroll for 6 or more credits and graduates must enroll for 4.5 or more credits during the summer session.
 The summer application becomes available on the first Monday in March (March 5, 2018) and must be submitted no later than the first Monday in May 2019.
 The deadline for submitting the 2019 Summer Financial Aid Application will be posted on the form.
 Late applicants will not be accepted.
 See "How to Apply for Financial Aid?" for additional requirements.